ashish-reddy-20-08/Superstore-EDA/README.md

 ## Fixing Structural errors

 The errors that arise during measurement, transfer of data, or other similar situations are called structural errors.

+Structural errors include typos in the name of features, the same attribute with a different name, mislabeled classes, i.e. separate classes that should really be the same, or inconsistent capitalization.